 I also know how much adverse body and health symptoms can impact on our sense of self and quality of life.
 I became a therapist because I recognised that the symptoms people want to ‘get rid of’ are often the keys to unlock potential that is frustrated, forgotten or suppressed as a result of adverse experiences in life.
 This was my own experience and when I entered a body-oriented therapy, my symptoms pointed me to a deeper truth and showed me how to to nurture a new relationship with my body’s intelligence.
 This support and connection to my embodied self has enabled me to feel at home in myself, and be authentic in my relationships, establishing healthy relational boundaries, expressing myself and being able to listen more deeply to others.
 Not only has my quality of life improved, but I have begun to deeply feel and recognise the impact of interconnections between myself and my local environment and my community.
 From here I recognise my interconnections with the whole of our living world receive the empowerment in this feeling that I belong.

 I trained professionally in order to help others to reunify themselves with the vast intelligence in their bodies and to creatively meet challenges in life, again and again.
 I feel that the world needs more of us to feel at home in our bodies so we can be more attuned to ourselves and feel the interconnected web of life with each other and our Natural environment.

-Accessibility statement: I recognise that my services may not be accessible enough to people who have mobility, visual, or auditory challenges but will try my best to accomodate if you can let me know your needs for support.
+Accessibility statement: I recognise that my therapy space may not be accessible enough to people who have mobility challenges with stairs and narrow doorways but will endeavor to book an alternative space which is accessible if you can let me know your needs for support.